SherG/sherrieg/content/blog/swiss-vs-nazis/index.md

 There's also considerable detail in the book about the taking in of over 295,000 refugees.

+Another thing that stands out is the original (and meticulous) research and information on espionage.

-One thing that stands out is the determination and unity of purpose that was fueled by a shared Swiss identity.
+A striking theme is the determination and unity of purpose that was fueled by a shared Swiss identity.

 Here's an excerpt from the book: